Intro To Korean Makeup I Ep-06

 Korean Lash Trends

-- Korean lashes tend to be shorter in length so the mascaras they use have great formulas that are very heavy duty
+Korean lashes tend to be shorter in length so the mascaras they use have great formulas that are very heavy duty.
+The shade ranges come in black and brown mostly.

 - Not really a thing but if done, very little and natural looking